What Is the Traceability of an Instrument?

 A Type I laboratory is used for the calibration of standards.

-A Type II laboratory is used for the calibration of measuring instruments from working measurement standards.
+A Type II laboratory calibrates measuring instruments from working measurement standards.
 It produces a document that establishes whether the equipment tested conforms to the manufacturer's standards.

 What is a traceability certificate?

-Metrological traceability is a property according to which the calibration of an instrument has been done according to an uninterrupted and documented chain of calibrations, each contributing to the uncertainty of measurement (1).
+Metrological traceability is a property according to which the calibration of an instrument has been done according to an uninterrupted and documented chain of calibrations, each contributing to the measurement uncertainty (1).
 This chain must be hierarchical with increasingly precise references.
-The documentation must include the unique identification number of the measurement standard used, as well as the date on which its calibration was performed.
+The documentation must include the unique identification number of the measurement standard used and the date on which its calibration was performed.
 When we speak of "traceability to the SI", the top of the hierarchy must be an international measurement standard.

-Here is, in a schematic way, the hierarchy necessary for the certification of a measuring instrument.
+Here is, schematically, the hierarchy necessary for certifying a measuring instrument.

-A certificate of metrological traceability to the SI, provided by a laboratory accredited by the Standards Council of Canada and the National Research Council of Canada (SCC-NRC), is therefore based on working measurement standards.
-The laboratory must also follow strict procedures defined to provide the necessary accuracy when calibrating an instrument.
-The NIST operates in a similar manner in the United States.
+Therefore, a certificate of metrological traceability to the SI, provided by a laboratory accredited by the Standards Council of Canada and the National Research Council of Canada (SCC-NRC), is based on working measurement standards.
+The laboratory must also follow strict procedures to provide the necessary accuracy when calibrating an instrument.
+The NIST operates similarly in the United States.

-To obtain the certificate, the user of the instrument can choose calibration points.
+To obtain the certificate, the instrument user can choose calibration points.
 This allows an assurance of the accuracy of the instrument at targeted values.
 This choice should be made according to the final conditions of use of the instrument.

 What is the difference between adjustment, calibration and traceability?

-In common usage, a calibration is the act of correcting measurements to better match expected values.
+In common usage, calibration is correcting measurements to match expected values better.
 According to VIM, however, this definition corresponds to that of an adjustment.

-Calibration, or the comparison of a measurement with a standard, is a prerequisite to adjustment.
-It is through calibration that a device can be adjusted to provide more accurate measurements at certain points.
+Calibration, or comparing a measurement with a standard, is a prerequisite to adjustment.
+It is through calibration that a device can be adjusted to provide more accurate measurements at specific points.

-A laboratory accredited to provide a certificate of traceability must therefore calibrate the device to verify its compliance.
-Sometimes it is also possible to have the laboratory adjust the device, if the device has an adjustment function (sometimes called a calibration function).
+A laboratory accredited to provide a traceability certificate must calibrate the device to verify its compliance.
+Sometimes it is also possible to have the laboratory adjust the device if it has an adjustment function (sometimes called a calibration function).

-A traceability certificate is therefore not a guarantee that the device is adjusted to be more accurate.
-It is a certification that the measuring instrument conforms to the manufacturer's standards of accuracy, by comparing it to an unbroken chain of standards.
+Therefore, a traceability certificate does not guarantee that the device is adjusted to be more accurate.
+Instead, it is a certification that the measuring instrument conforms to the manufacturer's accuracy standards by comparing it to an unbroken chain of standards.

 An example of a traceability certificate

-Since this measuring device is adjustable (the manufacturer says "calibratable"), during certification, the instrument was also adjusted to give more accurate readings over a specific range (18°C to 36°C).
-Here is the document attesting to this.
+As this measuring device is adjustable (the manufacturer calls it "calibratable"), during certification, the instrument was also adjusted to provide more accurate readings within a specific range (from -20 °C to 60 °C and 10%RH to 95%RH).

 When is such a document needed?

 The International Organization for Standardization (ISO) defines International Standards approved by committees of experts.
-These standards are derived from the needs of a market and cover a very wide range.
+These standards are derived from the needs of a market and cover an extensive range.
 There are currently 24,495 standards.
-They are established by consensus of experts and other committee members, such as consumers.
+A consensus of experts and other committee members, such as consumers, establishes them.
 ISO Standards are a guarantee of confidence in the quality of a product or process.

 We briefly mentioned ISO/IEC 17025 above.
 This international standard "enables laboratories to demonstrate their competence and ability to produce valid results [... and facilitates] cooperation between laboratories and other organizations by ensuring better acceptance of results in different countries."
 (5) In the field of metrology, this means that laboratories with this certification use reliable measuring instruments and procedures.

-An NRC-accredited laboratory that passes the CLAS assessment for ISO/IEC 17025 is therefore certifying that the calibrated, SI-traceable measuring instrument will produce results that are internationally recognized as valid.
-The same is true for NIST accredited laboratories.
+An NRC-accredited laboratory that passes the CLAS assessment for ISO/IEC 17025 certifies that the calibrated, SI-traceable measuring instrument will produce internationally recognized valid results.
+The same is true for NIST-accredited laboratories.

 In some industries, it is necessary to demonstrate this validity.
 A traceability certificate assures the purchaser that the measuring instrument complies with this standard.